Ruchi479/E-Shop/README.md

 ## 🚩 Description

-> This App was made to track the order state since the customer place it
+Build a CMS-style E-commerce site, where developers can buy and sell the goods online.
+The site is built from MERN and deployed to Heroku.This App was made to track the order state since the customer place it
-> once it's shipped the seller mark it as shipped, and then the shipper mark it as delivered.

 ## Technologies
 > Project is created with: